CELEBRATING 80 YEARS OF SHAPING THE MARKETPLACE OF IDEAS MY SPEAKER LIST () 646.227.4900

 • Founder, Little Chicken Productions

 Pioneering television showrunner, producer, writer, director, and founder of Little Chicken Productions, Ilene Chaiken is best known for creating the hit Showtime series The L Word, which made history as television’s first ensemble cast depicting gay women.
-Chaiken is also an executive producer of FOX’s Empire, Hulu’s The Handmaid’s Tale, for which she won an Emmy award, and of The L Word sequel, The L Word: Generation Q.
+Chaiken is also an executive producer of FOX’s Empire, Hulu’s The Handmaid’s Tale, for which she won an Emmy award, and of The L Word sequels: The L Word: Generation Q and The L Word: New York.

 Heralded for bringing marginalized voices and storylines to mainstream TV, Chaiken shares powerful remarks on diversity and inclusion, the creative process, and today’s media landscape.